aanandiyadav-design/aanandiyadav-design/README.md

 ## 👩🏻‍💻 About

+Hi there!
 I’m a fourth year BCom student at UBC Sauder concentrating in Business Analytics.

 I like working through large datasets, identifying what is actually driving the outcome, and turning that into actionable insigts.